mattburns/100tips/README.md

 1. Highlight a word with a double-click.
 Highlight the line with a triple-click
 1. Step through gmail threads with `j` and `k`.
 Step through emails within a thread with `b` and `p`
 1. Keep lots of bookmarks within easy reach using the bookmarks bar.
 Remove any text to leave just the favicon

+    ## Slack
+1. Choose workspace is like choosing tabs: `cmd-n` to select a particular workspace, where `n` is number
+1. Switch channel `alt-up` or `alt-down`
+1. When in "All Unreads", marks all as read with `r`

 Ok, I haven't thought of 100 yet, please help!